jonsrose/ai-tools/README.md

 ## Acknowledgments

-- [OpenAI](https://openai.com/) for providing the speech-to-text API
+- [OpenAI](https://openai.com/) for providing the speech-to-text API and other AI capabilities
 - [Vite](https://vitejs.dev/) for the fast build tool and development server
 - [React](https://reactjs.org/) for the frontend framework
 - [Firebase](https://firebase.google.com/) for backend services, authentication, and Firestore database